sentinel-official/docs/docs/dvpn-node-setup/manual/node-run.md

 sidebar_position: 5
 ---

-Running a node can be done in two ways: with or without the autorestart function.
-If you do not want to use it, you need to use a screen session to detach from the node after launching the docker run command.

 :::danger Important
  Before starting the node, remember to send a few P2P (**50** should suffice) to the operator address otherwise the node will not start!
  To accomplish this, import the seed you generated or recovered in [**this step**](/dvpn-node-setup/manual/node-config#add-a-mnemonic) into a wallet such as [**Leap**](/get-started/wallets/leap/import-seed) or [**Keplr**](/get-started/wallets/keplr/import-seed).